A Different Spin on Spa

 Life in Balance

-With everyday stress and travel, it’s not hard for me to get out of balance so I opt for the Centre Yourself Chakra Balancing treatment at the Centre for Well-Being at The Phoenician.
+With everyday stress and travel, it’s not hard for me to get out of balance so I opt for the Centre Yourself Chakra Balancing treatment at the spa The Phoenician.
 The treatment uses flower essence and Reiki to soothe the mind and balance the seven energy centers of the body.
 The first thing my therapist has me do is look at a picture of flowers and pick the one I’m drawn to in order to determine the aromatherapy used.
 I get Joy Juice.
 Apparently, I need to add more joy, playfulness and fun into my life.
 I make a note to skip work tomorrow.
 The therapist begins at the root chakra, holds my body at specific points, says an affirmation, and sprays the joy juice as she uses Reiki to balance body and mind.
 She repeats the process at the other six chakras.
 I can tell which of my chakras are blocked by the tension I feel as she holds different points.
 I also experience heavy tingling in my third eye when she works it, and I’m able to visualize what she is asking me to throughout the treatment better than I have in past energy work.

 Thai One On

 Experiencing a variety of Thai massage in Thailand made me a lifelong fan of this stretching massage that my therapist at Sanctuary Resort and Spa jokingly called “lazy man’s yoga.”
 The 90-minute table Thai service follows the very specific patterns and movements of traditional Thai massage including manipulation of energy lines (sen) and stretching.
 The massage is done wearing loose clothing and throughout the service my body is pulled, stretched, rocked and manipulated by the therapist using her hands, knees and feet.
 I was nursing a lower back muscle pull so she paid extra attention to both my back and hips and gave me some tips to stretch some supporting muscles to help alleviate my pain.